ACEnglish/kanpig/README.md

 speed up runtime but may come at a cost of recall.
 A higher `maxpaths` is slower and may come at a cost to specificity.

+### `--maxnodes`
+If a neighborhood has too many variants, its graph will become large in memory and slow to traverse This parameter will turn off path-finding in favor of `--one-to-one` haplotype to variant comparison (see Experimental Parameters below), reducing runtime and memory usage.
+This may reduce recall in regions with many SVs, but these regions are problematic anyway.

 ### `--hapsim`
 After performing kmeans clustering on reads to determine the two haplotypes, if the two haplotypes have a size similarity above `hapsim`, they are consolidated into a homozygous allele.